jessstringham/blog/2018-01-09-bayesian-linreg-posterior.md

 ## Plotting

-In this post, I'll just show one graph. `w_n` are guesses of the weights, so I can plot it.
+In this post, I'll just show one graph. `w_n` is the mean guess of the weights, so I can plot that function.
 I can also compare it to the weights from least squares and the true weights.

 {% highlight python %}